-For many years I’ve also managed to work with talented new artists.
-I put a record company together.
-Recorded an album with Mart and Paul.
-Helped build the odd recording studio, written music for TV, Film & Animation, developed a digital music company and had the incredible rewarding experience of teaching drums and the in’s and out’s of the music industry in schools and colleges.
+In the meantime I recorded an album with Mart and Paul, started a record company, helped build the odd recording studio and wrote some music for TV, Film & Animation.
+Later on I went on to develope a digital music company with a group of business entrepreneurs and had the incredible rewarding experience of teaching drums and the in’s and out’s of the music industry in schools and colleges.
 Each of these are story in themselves.

 There must be a couple of angels keeping a close eye on me.
 They’ve had to pop down on more than one occasion to get me out of trouble and pull me from the abyss.

 In July 2013, whilst playing live in Toronto with OMD, I came face to face with my own mortality….. again.
-I’ll never forget that show, the hottest gig I’ve ever played and one of the best crowds I’ve seen.
-It was 45-50 degrees on a stage with no air movement.
+The show was hottest gig I’ve ever played.
+Apparently it was 46 degrees in the venue probably hotter on stage.
+Anyway, believe me it was no fun.

 I put everything I had into the performance but unfortunately my heart couldn’t handle it and it stopped just before the end of the show.
 It stopped for about 3 minutes.
 I don’t remember much.
 However what the ambulance driver said to my great mate Martin Cooper I’ll never forget.